ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

     </div>
     <div id="collapseOne" class="collapse" aria-labelledby="headingOne" data-parent="#accordion">
       <div class="card-body">
-        The most user-friendly approach is to <a href="https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html#using-webin-file-uploader">use the Webin File Uploader</a>.
+        <span>The most user-friendly approach is to <a href="https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html#using-webin-file-uploader">use the Webin File Uploader</a>.
 This is a Java web start application that can be downloaded <a href="http://www.ebi.ac.uk/ena/upload/WebinUploader.jnlp">here</a>.
 After Java is set up, follow the steps below:
 <ol>
 <li>Launch the application.</li>
 <li>Enter your Webin username in the `Username` field and your Webin password in the `Password` field.</li>